exceptionaljs/exapp/README.md

 };

 function main(argv) {
-  var app = exapp({
+  var app = xpart.app({
     logger: ConsoleLogger,
     config: {}
   });

   // Register modules.
-Again, exapp.js doesn't dictate where to look for a modules
+Again, xpart doesn't dictate where to look for a modules
   // to be registered.
 This is just an example.
 You can use something like
   // `index.js` to load and return all modules in a directory, etc... app.register([